rule

 Text 17

-S'rî Brahmâ said: 'Please come forward, come forward, o son of Kas'yapa, all good fortune to you so perfect in your penance, I, the granter of boons have come, let what you desire from me be my blessing.
+S'rî Brahmâ said: 'Please appear, show yourself, oh son of Kas'yapa!
+All good fortune to you who are so perfectly of penance.
+I, the granter of boons have arrived.
+Let your wish be my blessing for you.

 S'rî Brahmâ said: 'Please come forward, come forward, o son of Kas'yapa, all good fortune to you so perfect in your penance, I, the granter of boons have come, let what you desire from me be my blessing.
 (Vedabase)